-For professional scientists and academics, scientific journals are a key tool for sharing knowledge and advancing research.
-Throughout their careers, scientists spend endless hours reading and contributing to articles published in these journals.
+Throughout their careers, scientists spend endless hours reading and contributing to articles published in scientific journals.

-Now, we’re inviting Maine students to take part in this tradition by contributing to Findings from the Field — a new journal of original scientific research by Maine middle schoolers.
+Each year, we invite Maine students to take part in this tradition by contributing to Findings from the Field — a new journal of original scientific research by Maine middle schoolers.
 The goal of Findings, launched in 2017, is to provide an opportunity for students to experience the full scope of the scientific process.
-After conducting their research, students can now submit for peer review and publication, just like professional scientists do when they seek to publish their work.
+After conducting their research, students can now submit for peer review and publication, just as professional scientists do when they seek to publish their work.

 In the first year, roughly 200 students from eight schools participated in Findings.
 In total, the students submitted 67 articles and completed more than 100 peer reviews.
 In June, we published six articles in Volume 1 of Findings from the Field, and we are currently accepting submissions for Volume 2.